Charity Bryant: Career

 Bryant began working as a teacher in 1797 in Dartmouth, Massachusetts, which allowed her the opportunity to live independently from her father and stepmother, earn her own living, and still protect her reputation.
 During this time, she formed intimate relationships with several of her fellow teachers, including most notably Lydia Richards, with whom Bryant exchanged a number of poems containing somewhat erotic imagery.

 In 1807, she went to visit a friend, Polly Hayward in Weybridge, Vermont and it was there that she was introduced to Polly's sister, Sylvia Drake.
 (Note: Washington states that "They came to Weybridge in 1806 from eastern Massachusetts...")
 The two quickly became partners and worked together in a tailoring business that they ran out of their shared house.
 Their community, including their relatives, accepted them as a married couple after many years of consistency and courage from both Charity and Sylvia.

 Drake discussed their relationship in her diaries: Tuesday- 3 [July]—31 years since I left my mother’s house and commenced serving in company with Dear Miss B. Sin mars all earthly bliss, and no common sinner have I been, but God has spared my life, given me every thing I would enjoy and now I have a space, if I improve it, to exercise true penitence.
 Bryant’s nephew, William Cullen Bryant, also described their relationship using language that emphasized the depth of the women's relationship: If I were permitted to draw the veil of private life, I would briefly give you the singular, and to me interesting, story of two maiden ladies who dwell in this valley.
 I would tell you how, in their youthful days, they took each other as companions for life, and how this union, no less sacred to them than the tie of marriage, has subsisted, in uninterrupted harmony, for more than forty years.

-Charity and Sylvia’s relationship was treated the same way as any standard marriage between a man and a woman: according to William Cullen Bryant, Bryant was like the "husband," and Drake was her "fond wife."
+Charity and Sylvia’s relationship was treated the same way as a typical marriage between a man and a woman: according to William Cullen Bryant, Bryant was like the "husband", and Drake was her "fond wife".
 On tax documents and census records, Bryant was always noted as the head of the household.
-Charity and Sylvia were also active members in their community with Charity being a highly trusted tailor in the fashion business and Sylvia working alongside the business doing seamstress work as well as teaching Sunday school for children.
-Their community saw them as any other ‘ordinary’, heterosexual couple.
+Charity and Sylvia were also active members in their community, with Charity being a highly trusted tailor in the fashion business and Sylvia working as a seamstress and teaching Sunday school for children.